matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 It is useful to be able to fetch rooms you have in common with another user.
-Popular messaging services such as Telegram offer users the ability to show "groups in common", which allows users to determine what they have in common before participating in converstion.
+Popular messaging services such as Telegram offer users the ability to show "groups in common", which allows users to determine what they have in common before participating in conversation.

 There are a variety of applications for this information.
 Some users may want to block invites from users they do not share a room with at the client level, and need a way to poll the homeserver for this information.
-Another use case would be trying to determine how a user came across your mxid, as invites on their own do not present much context.
+Another use case would be trying to determine how a user came across your MXID, as invites on their own do not present much context.
 With this endpoint, a client could tell you what rooms you have in common before you accept an invite.